fizzed/blaze/README.md

    to Blaze-supplied utilities.
  - Fluent-style method calls for elegant looking scripts
  - APIs encourage use of modern Java APIs (e.g. `java.nio.file.Path` instead of `java.io.File`)
+ - Excellent framework support for executing processes, modifying the filesystem, user interaction, http, and ssh.
+ - Easily include in any Java library as a dependency to accomplish whatever the framework doesn't provide.

 ## Install